nuxeo/nuxeo-build-tools/README.md

 # nuxeo-build-tools
 Nuxeo Build Tools

-## Use nuxeo-build-tools artefact with spotless in your project
+## Use nuxeo-build-tools artifact with spotless in your project

 Configure the Spotless Maven Plugin in your project pom with nuxeo-build-tools content: